Harvey Weinstein found guilty of rape in Los Angeles trial

 He was also acquitted of a sexual battery allegation made by another woman.

+He faces up to 24 years in prison when he is sentenced.
+Prosecutors and defense attorneys had no immediate comment on the verdict.

-“It is time for the defendant’s reign of terror to end,” Deputy District Attorney Marlene Martinez said in the prosecution’s closing argument last week.
+“It is time for the defendant’s reign of terror to end,” Deputy District Attorney Marlene Martinez said in the prosecution’s closing argument.
 “It is time for the kingmaker to be brought to justice.”

 Lacking any forensic evidence or eyewitness accounts of assaults Weinstein’s accusers said happened from 2005 to 2013, the case hinged heavily on the stories and credibility of the four women at the center of the charges.